spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 	* Default Project
 * Enter the values for:
 	* SSH Key - Select a key
-	* Placement option as Static or Dynamic - For static placement, VMs are placed into existing networks whereas for dynamic placment, new network is created.
+	* Placement option as Static or Dynamic - For static placement, VMs are placed into existing networks whereas, for dynamic placement, new network is created.
 	* Network - Select an existing network
 	* Sub Network - Select a sub network

 #### Enter OpenStack Machine configuration for the Private Cloud Gateway:

 * Select the availability zone
-* Make the choice of flavor
+* Choose flavor
-* Number of nodes : choose between 1 and 3
+* Number of nodes: choose between 1 and 3

-At the completion of this step, a new gateway configuration file is generated and its location is displayed on the console.
+After this step, a new gateway configuration file is generated and its location is displayed on the console.

 E.g.: Config created:/opt/spectrocloud//install-pcg-ar-dev-os-gw-02-aug-01-20210802062349/pcg.yaml

-#### Copy conifuration file to known location:
+#### Copy configuration file to known location:

 * Copy the pcg.yaml file to a known location for easy access and updates.